top of page

 Medical Translation for Hospitals: Why Clarity Saves Lives in Multilingual Patient Care

-Every day in hospitals across the country, medical emergencies unfold where seconds matter: and language barriers can turn critical moments into life-threatening miscommunications.
+Every day in hospitals across the country, medical emergencies unfold where seconds matter, and language barriers can turn critical moments into life-threatening miscommunications.
 I've seen healthcare providers struggle with patients who speak limited English, watching precious time slip away as they try to understand symptoms, medical histories, and treatment consent through gestures and broken phrases.
 You shouldn't have to choose between providing fast care and providing

 Nene Gaines